Abdul Aziz Tetteh

-Abdul Aziz Tetteh (born 25 May 1990) is a Ghanaian footballer who last played as a defensive midfielder for Polish club Widzew Łódź.
+Abdul Aziz Tetteh (born 25 May 1990) is a Ghanaian former professional footballer who played as a defensive midfielder.

 Career

 Tetteh began his career with Dansoman-based Liberty Professionals.
 He was an integral member of the Liberty Pro. team before signed with Udinese Calcio in January 2008.
 Tetteh left in summer 2008 Udinese Calcio and joined on loan with Xerez of the Spanish Segunda División.
 After a year with Xerez he returned to Udinese Calcio which then loaned him to Granada.
 After spending a few years out on loans he joined Platanias in 2013.

 On 31 January 2018, he signed with the Russian club Dynamo Moscow.

 On 5 August 2019, Tetteh signed a three-year contract with Turkish Süper Lig club Gazişehir Gaziantep.
 After two seasons in Turkey, Tetteh returned to Poland, signing a one-year deal with Widzew Łódź on 23 July 2021, with an option to extend it for another two years.